rdvnmemis/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project

-## Prerequisites
 ### Libraries
-In order to use this model flowlesly you need to instakl the required librarier.
+In order to use this model flowlesly you need to install the required libraries.
 Run the below code to install the related libraries
 ```
 pip install -r requirements.txt
 ```
 ### Model
-In `train_classifier.py' file i used KNeighborsClassifier , you can try different classifeirs to increase the accuracy.
+In `train_classifier.py' file i used KNeighborsClassifier , you can try different classifiers to increase the accuracy.

 ---